 Thank you for bringing the Lefcheck study to our attention.
 We agree that our approach overlooks potential biodiversity influences, which are likely to influence macroecological patterns which operate across biogeographic regions.
 To acknowledge these limitations, we now include a section in the Discussion which considers how richness and community composition may contribute to the unexplained variation in grazing rates in our statistical models (L484-490).
 (3) The authors mention ecosystem “thresholds” of herbivory in the Introduction, but do not touch on this concept again in the manuscript.
 It seems they possess one of the better datasets for identifying/proposing such thresholds, so I came away wanting more in this area.

-Analyses of grazing thresholds typically test the hypothesis that benthic cover is predicted by herbivore biomass (i.e focused on top-down grazing of benthos), and are best suited to time-series datasets where temporal changes in coral cover can be ascribed to temporal changes in grazing biomass (e.g. Graham et al. 2015, Nature).
+Analyses of grazing thresholds typically test the hypothesis that benthic cover is predicted by herbivore biomass (i.e focused on top-down grazing of benthos), and are best suited to time-series datasets where temporal changes in benthic cover can be ascribed to temporal changes in grazing biomass (e.g. Graham et al. 2015, Nature).
 However in our study, we focus on the drivers of herbivore function, including both bottom-up benthic and top-down fishing influences.
 To clarify these distinctions, we now note that temporal analyses might be used to identify grazing function thresholds (L496), and emphasize that our analysis is focused on relative roles of bottom-up and top-down drivers of grazing functions (L491).
 (4) Lastly, the statistics need clarification (see below).
 I feel confident in the authors execution, but some additional information is needed to ensure that correct decisions were made.

 Thank you for your suggestions to improve communication of the statistical models.
 We now demonstrate that model covariates were not collinear (L250-253), and justify the use of fishable biomass as a metric of exploitation pressure that is not strongly dependent on herbivore biomass (L214-216).
 Please see our more detailed responses below.
 Overall, I am very supportive of this manuscript – I think it’s important.
 After some modest revision, I would advocate for its publication in Functional Ecology.
 Technical comments: line 65: Perhaps replace “restricts” with “limits”.